 - Safety: Dedicated cycle and pedestrian routes will make journeys safer.

-- Journey times: Reduced congestion along the route will lead to improved journey times.
+- Journey times: Reduced congestion along the route will lead to improved journey times for all travel modes.

-- Cleaner environment: The investment in active travel infrastructure and public transport will reduce private vehicle usage, leading to reduced emissions and reduced congestion.
+- Cleaner environment: The investment in active travel infrastructure and public transport could reduce private vehicle usage, leading to reduced emissions and reduced congestion.

 In November 2018 we submitted the outline business case for the project to the West Yorkshire Combined Authority.
 A decision is expected on this in early 2019

-To support the business case we're currently engaging stakeholders to understand their views and concerns.
-To support the more detailed, full business case, we will launch a public engagement exercise in early 2019.
+To support the business case we have engaged stakeholders to understand their views and concerns.
+To support the more detailed, full business case, we have launched a public engagement exercise, running until 15th March 2019.